Chicago >Restaurants >

 not good anymore – used to be good food for the money but now- they serve you haf the size portion.... not going to go back there again.

 Something's different... – I was just there last weekend after not going for a few months, and I was left wondering what happened.
 The food was still very tasty; however, it wasn't what it used to be.
 Pad Thai used to be a heaping bowl with all the different components in each corner, waiting for you to mix them all up.
 But now, they were sort of all smooshed together on the side of a smaller plate.
 Now, the portion size now isn't skimpy.
 It's down to "just right" versus the almost comical portion in days past.
 But the amount of tofu included seemed like it was far less than before, and the pieces were smaller, too.
 The crab rangoon was delicious as always, and I still think it's some of the best Pad Thai around... but it just felt like a little bit of a let-down from the Opart I had gotten used to.

 Sign in with Facebook Sign in with Facebook to see what your friends are up to!

-Do you have a review of Opart Thai House on your blog?
+Do you have a review of Opart Thai House Restaurant on your blog?
 If you include the Citysearch image link (shown below) in your post, we'll automatically link to your review from the business profile page.
 Here's how our Linkback system works: